 Tise Tavern, one of the oldest properties in Jersey City, dates back to the Town of Bergen.
 The tavern's ownership of the lot may be traced to Peter Stuyvesant (not the Dutch Director-General), born in Bergen in 1735.
 He built the Stuyvesant Tavern, later renamed the Eagle Tavern.
 The cornerstone of the building was engraved with Stuyvesant's initials "P.S.
 1762 Anno."

-Stuyvesant also owned the stage line that ran from Paulus Hook (corner of Grand and Hudson streets) to Brown's Ferry at the foot of Communipaw Avenue on the Hackensack River.
+Stuyvesant owned the stage line from Paulus Hook (corner of Grand and Hudson streets) to Brown's Ferry at the foot of Communipaw Avenue on the Hackensack River.
 From here, passengers took ferries to Newark.
-As was common at the time, local taverns served as community centers, resorts for travelers, and post offices.
-The Eagle Tavern on the Post Road provided accommodations for travelers moving from Philadelphia through Bergen to New York via Paulus Hook.
+At the time, local taverns served as community centers, resorts for travelers, and post offices.
+The Eagle Tavern on the Post Road offered guests accommodation as they traveled from Philadelphia through Bergen to New York via Paulus Hook.
 The Freeholders of the Town of Bergen used it as a polling place for annual elections, one of two in North Hudson.

 On June 7, 1815, George Tise of Ringwood, NJ, purchased the property for $1,300 from John M. and Mary Riker of New York and renamed the tavern for himself.
 In 1829, Tise razed the Eagle Tavern.
-He constructed a new larger tavern using building materials from the former tavern and placed the old cornerstone in the rear wall of the tavern.
+He then constructed a new and larger tavern, used building materials from the Eagle Tavern, and placed the old cornerstone in the tavern's rear wall.